ybaek01/ueats-llm/README.md

 ** Since we are using openAI tokens, it costs.
-Probably less than $ 1 per one simulation. ** Playwright is free, also jinja2.
+Probably less than $ 1 per one simulation. ** Playwright is free, also a jinja2.

 I have credit on openAI, so it does not matter.